Charpentry

 Charpentry ([ʃaʁpɑ̃tʁi]) is a commune in the Meuse department in Grand Est in north-eastern France.

 History

 At the beginning of the Meuse-Argonne Offensive (26 September – 11 November 1918), the 79th US Infantry Division captured Charpentry.

+Geography

+Charpentry is a rural commune located on the La Bunate Creek.
+Which flows south of the commune.
+The hills north-east of town go up to 206 Meters (679 feet).